AngieGit/OpenCV2-Python-Tutorials/source/py_tutorials/py_setup/py_setup_in_fedora/py_setup_in_fedora.rst

 If the results are printed out without any errors, congratulations !!!
 You have installed OpenCV-Python successfully.

 It is quite easy.
 But there is a problem with this.
 Yum repositories may not contain the latest version of OpenCV always.
-For example, at the time of writing this tutorial, yum repository contains 2.4.5 while latest OpenCV version is 2.4.6.
+For example, at the time of writing this tutorial, yum repository contains 2.4.5 while the latest OpenCV version is 2.4.6.
 With respect to Python API, latest version will always contain much better support.
 Also, there may be chance of problems with camera support, video playback etc depending upon the drivers, ffmpeg, gstreamer packages present etc.

-So my personnel preference is next method, i.e. compiling from source.
+So my personal preference is using the next method, i.e. compiling from source.
 Also at some point of time, if you want to contribute to OpenCV, you will need this.

 Installing OpenCV from source
 ===============================

-Compiling from source may seem a little complicated at first, but once you succeeded in it, there is nothing complicated.
+Compiling from source may seem a little complicated at first, but once you succeed in it, there is nothing complicated.

 First we will install some dependencies.
 Some are compulsory, some are optional.
-Optional dependencies, you can leave if you don't want.
+You can choose to leave out the Optional dependencies if you do not need them.

 Compulsory Dependencies